 But how much is too much?
 High wind speed events such as these bring a risk of high wind speed shutdowns for wind turbines.
 This is primarily for safety reasons, as well as to protect internal components within the turbines from damage.
 High wind speed shutdowns can cause instability on the grid as a sudden power deficit emerges, as well as being somewhat of a lost opportunity given the available wind resource.

 Currently, it is a major challenge within our industry to accurately predict shutdown events.
-At DNV GL, we are constantly striving to improve our forecasting accuracy, and high intensity storms, such as Ciara and Dennis, present us with exciting opportunities to refine our models using data from these extreme events.
+At DNV, we are constantly striving to improve our forecasting accuracy, and high intensity storms, such as Ciara and Dennis, present us with exciting opportunities to refine our models using data from these extreme events.

 With the UK government’s aim to bring offshore wind capacity to 40 GW by 2030, improvements in forecasting accuracy will be a key factor in getting the most out of our renewable infrastructure.